-Most importantly, eliminate technology from your wind-down routine.
-As well as keeping your mind busy, the blue light on your mobile phone can also be damaging to your sleep cycle.
-“Modern light sources contain a high level of blue light that disrupts melatonin production and throws off our natural circadian rhythms, keeping us awake when we should be sleeping,” reveals Bastine.
+But most importantly, eliminate any technology from your wind-down routine.
+As well as keeping your mind busy, the blue light on your mobile phone can be damaging to your sleep cycle.
+“Modern light sources like phone screens contain a high level of blue light that disrupts melatonin production and throws off our natural circadian rhythms, keeping us awake when we should be sleeping,” reveals Bastine.

 4. Try meditation

 Meditation calms the body and the mind as it kickstarts our parasympathetic nervous system, which is responsible for the body's rest and digest functions.
 When this happens, a specific type of rest called restorative sleep occurs as our sympathetic (aka fight or flight) system's function is no longer the most prominent.

 In turn, as a study by Srinakharinwirot University (opens in new tab) in Thailand shows, we also experience lower levels of the stress hormone cortisol after meditation so it also helps to reduce stress and aids sleep.

 But meditation doesn't have to be a lengthy process.
 Peer-reviewed research by meditation app Calm (opens in new tab) found that over 85% of participants who meditated for just 10 minutes before trying to doze off reported better and longer sleep.

 If you want to give it a try, opt for a sleep guided meditation or a yoga nidra breathing exercise, both of which focus specifically on stimulating the body's parasympathetic nervous system.
 For the same reasons, bedtime yoga has been proven to help those who struggle to fall asleep at night.

 5. Take a sleep supplement